 If your loved one died due to catastrophic injuries or in an accident caused by someone else’s negligence, Meshkov & Breslin offers our deepest and sincerest condolences.
 There is nothing more tragic than the unexpected loss of a loved one and, often, families and loved ones are left to pick up the pieces.
 While taking legal action may be the furthest thing from your mind, the fact remains that an unanticipated death can result in numerous financial burdens.
 If someone else was at fault for your loved one’s death, you may be able to hold them accountable by bringing a wrongful death lawsuit.

 Our firm can help you during this unimaginably difficult time.
 We provide compassionate and attentive legal support to families seeking justice and a fair recovery on behalf of their loved one.
 Our Easton wrongful death attorneys can help you fully understand your legal options and advocate tirelessly for you throughout each stage of the legal process.

 Who Can Bring a Wrongful Death Lawsuit in Pennsylvania?

-If your loved one died as a result of a car accident, truck collision, motorcycle wreck, slip and fall, or any other type of accident or negligent act, you may be feeling a great deal of grief and anger.
+If your loved one died as a result of a car accident, truck collision, motorcycle accident, slip and fall, or any other type of accident or negligent act, you may be feeling a great deal of grief and anger.
 You may wish to seek justice on behalf of your loved one.
 While you are justified in these feelings, state law only allows the personal representative of the deceased’s estate to bring a wrongful death action.
 Additionally, the personal representative can only file the action on behalf of certain individuals.